Introduction

 Through technology and scientific research, scientists have been able to successfully find ways to secure homes.
 They have been able to discover alternative measures to secure homes.
 One of these is electric fences.
 By combining modern-day technology and barbed wires, the production of electric fences

 Our client was looking to start a farm to grow fruits for export.
-The land neighbors a wildlife conservancy.
-The wild animals would gain access to and destroy all the crops once the farmer starts growing them. has become a possibility.
+His land neighbors a wildlife conservancy and the wild animals would gain access to feed on and destroy all the crops once the farmer starts growing them.

-Our Electric Fencing Solution: Since the area has big wild animals like buffalo, we used treated wooden posts since they don’t break easily even when pushed by big animals.
-We used 15 strands of 2.5mm2 galvanized high tensile steel wires to both offer security against human intrusion and wild animal attacks.
+Our Electric Fencing Solution: Since the area has big wild animals like buffalo, we used CCA Pressure-treated wooden posts best known for their durability.12 strands of 2.5mm galvanized high tensile steel wires for security against human intrusion and wild animal attacks.
 Starfix X18i was used to power the fence.
-On the other hand, solar power using 150 watts of solar panels was used to generate enough power for the energizer machine.

 1. How Worthy are the LED Flood Lights?